2023 Wimbledon Championships – Women's singles

 Elina Svitolina was the first wildcard to reach the semifinals since Sabine Lisicki in 2011.
 The match between Vondroušová and Svitolina was the first semifinal at Wimbledon in the Open Era between two unseeded players.
 For the first Wimbledon since 2009 and the first major overall since the 2013 French Open, the top four seeds (Świątek, Sabalenka, Rybakina, and Jessica Pegula) progressed to the quarterfinals.

+The second-round match between Ekaterina Alexandrova and Madison Brengle was the first triple-tiebreak women's match in the Open Era at Wimbledon, and the fourth overall in Grand Slam history.

 The third-round match between Lesia Tsurenko and Ana Bogdan was completed via a deciding set tiebreak that totaled 38 points, the longest women's singles tiebreak in major history.
 (This record was broken at the following year's Australian Open when Anna Blinkova defeated Rybakina in a 42 point long tiebreak.)

-This tournament marked the final professional appearance of former world No. 2 Anett Kontaveit.
-She lost in the second round to Marie Bouzková.
+This tournament marked the first Wimbledon appearance of future champion Linda Nosková, who lost in the first round to Dalma Gálfi, and the final professional appearance of former world No. 2 Anett Kontaveit, who lost in the second round to Marie Bouzková.